 General Health & Inoculations Information - Be Prepared!

 Health requirements for entry to any country can change.
 It is always advisable to double-check the country’s health requirements and recommendations 60-90 days ahead of traveling.
 A helpful website for planning is the Centers for Disease Control and Prevention (CDC) for Ecuador website or by phone (800) CDC-INFO or (800) 232-4636.
+If taking the extension to Machu Picchu, CDC link is Peru.

 We will share your health information with your guide.
 This information will be kept confidential but is very important as we want to be best prepared in case of medical emergency.
 Be sure to pack your health and travel insurance and vaccination documents.
 Make sure we know of any allergies or foods that you cannot eat ahead of your departure.